 President, Philippine College of Physicians

-President, Colombian Association of Internal Medicine
+Representative, Colombian Association of Internal Medicine

-President, Turkish Society of Internal Medicine
+President, Buenos Aires Society of Internal Medicine

 Jorge Luis Volquez Alcántara